Eschatologue/CM_wiki/docs/class/paladin/conquest.md

 ### Level 7: Aura of Conquest

 By your mere presence your foes are frozen in fear.
-If a creature has the Frightened condition and you are the source of its fear, its Speed is reduced to 0 while in your Aura of Protection, and that creature takes :dmg-psychic: Psychic damage equal to half your Paladin level if it starts its turn there.
+If a creature has the Frightened condition and you are the source of its fear, its Speed is reduced to 0 while in your Aura of Protection, and that creature takes :dmg-psyc: Psychic damage equal to half your Paladin level if it starts its turn there.

 ### Level 15: Scornful Rebuke

 Those who dare to strike you are psychically punished for their audacity.
-Whenever a creature hits you with an attack, that creature takes :dmg-psychic: Psychic damage equal to your Charisma modifier (minimum of 1) if you do not have the Incapacitated condition
+Whenever a creature hits you with an attack, that creature takes :dmg-psyc: Psychic damage equal to your Charisma modifier (minimum of 1) if you do not have the Incapacitated condition

 ### Level 20: Invincible Conqueror